“Missandei Deserves Better:” Loving Blackness through Critical (Anti)Fan Uptakes and Disruptakes

 GOT valorizes whiteness, both overtly and insidiously.
 As Sarah Florini (2019) points out, GOT is a “show coded as white, featuring all white leads.”
 The only few characters of color, like Missandei, meet violent ends and/or are portrayed as savages.
 The Dothraki, a nomadic tribe east of Westeros, are feared across the continents, and their culture revolves around violence and bloodshed.
 Grey Worm is part of the Unsullied, an army of child soldiers who are conditioned to feel no compassion or love so they are more effective in battle.
 The writing in the show wrestles with the idea of Westeros’ racist assumptions towards the people of Essos, the land across the sea.
 For example, when Grey Worm and Missandei are in Winterfell, people stare at them unprompted because of their appearance, marking their difference.
 Yet, even when the show attempts to critique this racism, it reinscribes this racism by affirming the people of Westeros’ fears.
 Dany and her army of the Unsullied and Dothraki destroy King’s Landing, substantiating the racist fears woven across Westeros.
 And Missandei’s murder for a White woman’s political gain, the lack of writer’s attention to her character, and the disruption of Missandei and Grey Worm’s happy ending reifies this white supremacy.

 White supremacist ideologies are replicated in the majority of the GOT fandom, especially on AO3.
-Fandoms are entangled in the same systems of power as popular culture.
+Fandoms are entangled in the same systems of power as popular culture; cultural hegemony permeates across media, from mainstream to fan-made media.
 Only four percent of the 29,897 GOT fanfics published on AO3 incorporate characters of color.
 This data is based on the GOT AO3 data collected for this dissertation from the first GOT fanfic published up until October 2019.
 Figure 3 shows a pie chart of all the fanfics with character tags, as not every fanfic author uses character tags.
 I separated the fanfics with character tags by whether a character of color was incorporated or not.
 To do this, I created a list of all the characters in GOT played by actors of color who are not fantastical creatures.
 If a fanfic character tag incorporated one of these characters, it was labeled as “Fics with Character of Color Tagged.”
 This low percentage demonstrates how fans commit to main, well-developed characters, which the GOT writers never granted Misasndei.
 GOT writers fail to provide characters of color the same spotlight and invest space to their development.
 The lack of development and screentime may contribute to lesser fan investment.

 I first want to briefly define uptakes and why uptake is an important framework.
 Uptakes as defined in rhetorical genre studies are the anticipated generic responses to specific genres; these uptakes are deemed appropriate responses in particular contexts that have been deemed appropriate based on place, time, frame, and function.
 There are often particular anticipated conventions within these responses, conventions determined by context, community, and ideologies (Freadman, 1994 & 2002).
 Writing fanfiction is a form of uptake enactment, or the action of taking up and responding to one genre with another (Dryer, 2016).
 Uptake can also demonstrate the roles of power, privilege, and ideology within generic boundaries and conventions (Bawarshi, 2000 & 2016) — why are particular uptakes anticipated in particular contexts?
 How do these uptakes resist or replicate particular ideologies?